top of page

 Photo : Clément Pottier

-Born in 2002, Clément Pottier began his musical career on the violin, before learning piano and singing.
-He became a chorister with the Jeune Académie Vocale d'Aquitaine directed by Marie Chavanel in 2012.
-In 2014, he began his career as a soloist with the Opéra National de Bordeaux.
+Born in 2002, Clément Pottier began his musical journey with the violin before taking up piano and voice.
+In 2012, he joined the Jeune Académie Vocale d'Aquitaine as a chorister under the direction of Marie Chavanel.
+His career as a solo singer began in 2014 at the Opéra National de Bordeaux.

-During his studies and engagements, he has worked with many leading ensembles, including the Gürzenich-Orchester Köln, Les Musiciens du Louvre, Orchestre de l'Opéra de Massy, Ensemble Les Apaches, Orchestre Lamoureux, and Choeur de Radio France.
+Throughout his studies and engagements, he has worked with numerous leading ensembles, including the Gürzenich-Orchester Köln, Les Musiciens du Louvre, the Orchestre de l’Opéra de Massy, Ensemble Les Apaches!, the Orchestre Lamoureux, and the Chœur de Radio France.

-Since he was 14, he has been mentored by conductor Marc Minkowski, who invited him to follow productions such as Rameau's Platée in 2022 (Opéra de Paris), Offenbach's La Périchole in 2022 (Théâtre des Champs-Elysées) and to assist him on productions such as the Mozart/Da Ponte Trilogy in 2023 (Opéra Royal de Versailles) or Handel's Alcina in 2023 (Philharmonie de Paris), Handel's La Resurrezione in March 2024 (Grand Théâtre de Provence and Elbphilharmonie) or a Handel/Marina Viotti Recital in June 2024 (Théâtre des Champs-Elysées and Abbaye de St Martin en Thiérache).
+Since the age of 14, he has received guidance from conductor Marc Minkowski, who invited him to follow productions such as Rameau’s Platée (Opéra de Paris, 2022) and Offenbach’s La Périchole (Théâtre des Champs-Élysées, 2022), and to assist him on productions such as the Mozart/Da Ponte Trilogy (Opéra Royal de Versailles, 2023), Handel’s Alcina (Philharmonie de Paris, 2023), Handel’s La Resurrezione (Grand Théâtre de Provence and Elbphilharmonie, 2024), and the Händel/Marina Viotti Recital (Théâtre des Champs-Élysées and Abbaye de Saint-Martin de Thiérache, 2024).
+Thanks to Marc Minkowski, he returned to his solo career in the 2024–2025 season for a performance of Bach’s St John Passion with the Wrocław Baroque Orchestra.

-Clément Pottier holds a Mastère/Second Cycle Supérieur in Orchestral Conducting from the École Normale de Musique de Paris-Alfred Cortot, obtained with honours in June 2024.
+Clément Pottier holds a Mastère/Second Cycle Supérieur in Orchestral Conducting from the École Normale de Musique de Paris–Alfred Cortot, graduating in June 2024 with highest honors and the congratulations of the jury.

 • Instagram